 BANKING – SETTING UP A CHECKING ACCOUNT

 We recommend that international students and scholars use the banking services available in the Tuscaloosa area, rather than relying on services in their home country.
-Banks in the U.S. offer many different services including: savings and checking accounts, debit cards, and Automated Teller Machine (ATM) access.
-In addition, most banks offer currency exchange at fair rates, wiring and electronic transfer of funds, and various other services.
+Banks in the U.S. offer many different services, including savings and checking accounts, debit cards, and Automated Teller Machine (ATM) access.

-When setting up an account with a bank, you should bring your passport and other immigration documents with you.
-To open your bank account, the bank representative will need you to show proof of your identity.
 When you first set up a bank account, you most likely will have to sign a statement/form called a W-8.
 The W-8 certifies that you are a non-citizen and are not subject to the withholding of income taxes on interest on your deposit.

-Documentation required to set-up a checking account:
+General documentation required to set-up a checking account:

 • Passport

-• USCIS document which proves your visa status (e.g. I-20, DS-2019, I-797 Approval, TN I-94, EAD Card, etc.)
+• Document which proves your visa status (e.g. I-20, DS-2019, I-797 Approval, TN I-94, EAD Card, etc.)

 • PLEASE NOTE: The Alabama Credit Union requires a verification letter from ISSS – Verification Letter Request (DOCUSIGN Form)